MateOp1337/MateOp1337/README.md

 I’m diving into **TypeScript**, **SCSS**, **React**, and databases to enhance my skills.
 I prefer using **JSON5** and **YML** in newer projects, though JSON sneaks in sometimes.
 I’m passionate about security, stability, and writing clean, readable code – always sticking to PEP8 standards.

 ## Support Me
 If you’d like to support my main project (**Imperium**) and help me achieve one of my dreams – building a large, active Discord community – feel free to join my server: [Imperium Discord](https://discord.gg/7DFXSvcETu).

+## Check out my tutorials!
+If you need some help, feel free to try using my [tutorials](https://github.com/MateOp1337/MateOp1337/tutorials).